stefan-ehrlich/stefan-ehrlich.github.io/_pages/about.md

 I completed my PhD (Dr.-Ing.) in Electrical and Computer Engineering at the [Technical University of Munich](https://www.ce.cit.tum.de/ics/home/) in 2020 on neuroadaptive human-robot interaction.

-I’m driven by deep curiosity and a genuine desire to create meaningful innovation.
+I’m driven by deep curiosity and a desire to create meaningful innovation.
 I always appreciate connecting with researchers and tech-enthusiasts who are working along similar lines.
 If any of this resonates with you, I’d be happy to [connect!](mailto:stefan.kh.ehrlich@gmail.com)

 ### Interests